A A A

 En Español Newsroom

 Special Event Appearance and Speaking Requests[PDF | 62KB]

-A pediatrician with epidemiology training, Dr. Gracia has served in academic medicine and government.
-From 2010 to 2011, she was the Chief Medical Officer for the HHS Office of the Assistant Secretary for Health (OASH).
-She provided programmatic and policy leadership and coordination of a portfolio that included child and adolescent health, climate change, disaster preparedness, environmental health, global health, Haiti recovery and the White House Council on Women and Girls.
-Most recently, she led the development of HHS's 2012 environmental justice strategy, which addresses the disproportionate exposure of minority and low-income communities and Indian tribes to environmental hazards and promotes healthy community environments.
+A pediatrician with epidemiology training, Dr. Gracia previously served as Chief Medical Officer for the HHS Office of the Assistant Secretary for Health.
+There, she provided policy and programmatic leadership for a portfolio that included child and adolescent health, environmental health, disaster preparedness and response, global health, and the White House Council on Women and Girls.
+She led the development of the HHS 2012 Environmental Justice Strategy.

-Dr. Gracia is an advocate for minority and vulnerable populations and lectures nationwide on health disparities and children's health.
-She is a National President Emeritus of the Student National Medical Association and a past Postgraduate Physician Trustee of the National Medical Association.
-A first-generation Haitian-American, Dr. Gracia earned a Bachelor of Arts with Honors in French at Stanford University.
+A first-generation Haitian-American, Dr. Gracia is an advocate for minority and underserved populations and lectures nationwide on health disparities and health equity.
+She is a recipient of numerous awards and recognitions, including The Grio’s 100 History Makers in the Making, Washington’s Powerful Women by BET, the 1804 List of Haitian-American Changemakers in the United States, and the Emerging Trailblazer Award by the National Medical Association’s Council on Concerns of Women Physicians.
+Dr. Gracia is a National President Emeritus of the Student National Medical Association and a past Postgraduate Physician Trustee of the National Medical Association.